gehadfatah/Walkthrough/README.md

 ```
 and if you want the default transition for the viewPager don't call this function.

-d- To decide what happen when this Walkthrough finish just override onFinish() function.
+c- To decide what happen when this Walkthrough finish just override onFinish() function.
 ```java
 @Override
 public void onFinishButtonPressed() {